 The smoke that comes from burning sacred herbs or resin is released along with your prayers in the form of invocation in honor of the four directions of Father Sun and Mother Earth.

 According to the shamanic tradition, smudging can be done before a ritual, or in cases where we feel the need.
 You can accompany the use of this incense with the spiral dance.
 The smudge is very useful in the phase before the opening of the circle by passing the smudge in front of our body from head to foot, keeping it at a safe distance, and sending the smoke towards you.
-We can help ourselves do this with feathers.

 The same operation can be done towards others before a ritual or when they enter our ritual space.